 The proportion of questions measuring various knowledge and skill areas is commensurate with the importance of these areas to physical therapy practice.

 By ensuring the questions on the NPTE reflect important knowledge and skills relevant to safe and effective care, we can better distinguish between candidates who can practice competently and those who have not yet demonstrated the knowledge and skills needed for competent practice.
 The tenacious efforts of NPTE volunteers and staff go a long way toward the goal of protecting the public by promoting entry-level competence.

 Analysis of practice

-To accomplish these tasks, we undertake a formal, systematic process referred to as an "analysis of practice."
+To accomplish these tasks, FSBPT undertakes a formal, systematic process referred to as an "analysis of practice."
 This process begins with the identification of work requirements for entry-level practitioners and ends with the development of a formal set of test specifications that delineates the knowledge and skills related to safe and effective entry-level practice.
 FSBPT formally reviews these data and updates the content outlines for the PT and PTA examinations every five years.